MingpeiCang/MingpeiCang.github.io/content/publication/zhang-metallic-2025/index.md

   lattices with the relative density range of 5.6%~37.1% were fabricated with micro laser powder bed fusion process.
 Compression testing results show that the proposed perforated plate lattices exhibit superior Young’s modulus and compressive strength over shell and truss lattices in the considered relative density range.
+Featured as the cover image in issue 249.
 links:
 - name: URL
   url: https://linkinghub.elsevier.com/retrieve/pii/S0264127524009195
 featured: true
 ---

+My contribution in this work:

+Methodology and Investigation
+- Geometric modelling of plate lattice structures with perforation at different relative densities
+- linear & nonlinear buckling analysis (including periodic unit cell and 4*4*4 unit cell array)
+- Postprocessing of FEM results, finding the optimal perforation location
+- Experiment design of quasi-static uniaxial compression test.

+Writing
+- Original draft
+- Review & editing.